-Promotion from Assistant to Associate Librarian and Librarian is granted by the Board of Trustees upon the recommendation of the Vice President for Academic Affairs after consultation with the department.
-Consideration for promotion may be initiated by the Chair of the Library in consultation with the Vice President for Academic Affairs, or the Vice President for Academic Affairs in consultation with the Chair of the Library.
+Promotion from Assistant to Associate Librarian and Librarian is granted by the Board of Trustees upon the recommendation of the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs after consultation with the department.
+Consideration for promotion may be initiated by the Chair of the Library in consultation with the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs, or the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs in consultation with the Chair of the Library.
 The Chair of the Library shall indicate the consultation procedures employed within the department when recommending a promotion.
 Promotion is based upon merit and not guaranteed by years of service.